 7.4.1 Preparatory steps

-The respective IUCN Regional Programme and representatives of the Whakatane Mechanism appointed by its Steering Committee are responsible for the running of the specific actions and processes of the Whakatane Mechanism in a given country and area.
-In close consultation with the concerned indigenous peoples and local communities as well as the protected area offices and other actors as required, they will decide how best to proceed, including assessing the scope of the actions geographically and in terms of what levels of government and community representatives are involved.
+The respective IUCN Regional Programme, representatives of the indigenous peoples and local communities, and representatives of the Whakatane Mechanism appointed by its Steering Committee are responsible for the running of the specific actions and processes of the Whakatane Mechanism in a given country and area.
+Based on the Free, Prior and Informed Consent of the concerned indigenous peoples and local communities as well as with the consultation of the protected area offices and other actors as required, they will decide how best to proceed, including assessing the scope of the actions geographically and in terms of what levels of government and community representatives are involved.

-Decisions regarding the plans for running of the Whakatane Mechanism will be taken by consensus between the IUCN Regional Programme and the Steering Committee of the Whakatane Mechanism, in appropriate consultation with stakeholders.
+Decisions regarding the plans for running of the Whakatane Mechanism will be taken by consensus between the IUCN Regional Programme, representatives of the indigenous peoples, and the Steering Committee of the Whakatane Mechanism, in appropriate consultation with stakeholders.
 The Whakatane Mechanism is based on respect for the Free, Prior and Informed Consent (FPIC) of indigenous peoples and local communities, therefore their FPIC during the planning and before starting actions will be required.

 For each site selected, a team responsible for the exercise will be appointed with representation of: